cs31415/cs31415.github.io/writings/switzerland-india-diary.md

 #### July 25

-Vijay brought samosa kachori in the morning.
-Samosa was super fresh though on the spicy side with a hint of sweetness.
-Kachori was equally fresh with the dal filling and slightly softer crust providing points of difference.
-Shonu had just the crust.
-Jalebi helped take the edge off the spice.
+Vijay brought *samosa kachori* in the morning. *Samosa* was super fresh though on the spicy side with a hint of sweetness. *Kachori* was equally fresh with the dal filling and slightly softer crust providing points of difference.
+Shonu had just the crust. *Jalebi* helped take the edge off the spice.

 #### July 26: Flight to Mumbai

 Leaving for Mumbai from Indore via Indigo flight at 4:10pm.
 Got ready by 10am.
 Walked over to Gurvinder house to say bye.
 His mom and grandparents spoke to us for a few minutes and offered us coffee and biscuits.
 Gurvinder had gone to school.
+Sad that Shonu couldn't meet him at all this time.

 Om Prakash dropped us off at Indore airport.
 It was a mostly smooth ride though there were quite a few potholes on the highway.
 We arrived at 1:15 having started at 11:15.